Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Heavy-Tailed Noise

-In order to fit the new assumption, we also need to make a slight change on the mirror map $\psi$.
+We formally introduce Assumption \ref{enu:A5C} to describe the noise that has a heavy tail.
+Note that Assumption \ref{enu:A5C} will be the same as Assumption \ref{enu:A5A} if we enforce $p=2$. \begin{enumerate} \item[\textbf{5C.}] \setref{5C} \textbf{Finite $p$-th moment:} $\exists p\in\left(1,2\right)$, $\sigma\geq0$ denoting the noise level such that $\E\left[\left\Vert \xi^{t}\right\Vert _{*}^{p}\right]\leq\sigma^{p}$. \end{enumerate} In order to fit the new assumption, we also need to make a slight change to the mirror map $\psi$.
 Instead of being $1$-strongly convex, we now require $\psi$ to be $(1,\frac{p}{p-1})$ uniformly convex, i.e.,

 Note that when $p=2$, this condition reduces to the standard $1$-strong convexity.
-The idea of using a uniformly convex mirror map was proposed in \citet{vural2022mirror} before.
+The idea of using a uniformly convex mirror map was proposed in \citet{pmlr-v178-vural22a} before.

-Moreover, we will only consider general convex functions (i.e., $\mu_{f}=\mu_{h}=0$ in Assumption 2) in this section.
-The main reason is that if considering the case $\mu_{f}>0$ in Assumption 2, we can immediately observe the following fact
+Moreover, we will only consider general convex functions (i.e., $\mu_{f}=\mu_{h}=0$ in Assumption \ref{enu:A2}) in this section.
+The main reason is that if considering the case $\mu_{f}>0$ in Assumption \ref{enu:A2}, we can immediately observe the following fact,

 which implies $f$ itself should be $(\mu_{f},\frac{p}{p-1})$ uniformly convex.
-However, this condition is less common and cannot even be satisfied in the case of strongly convex $f$ when considering the Euclidean norm.
-The other point is that even if $f$ indeed satisfies Assumption 2 with $\mu_{f}>0$, then combining Assumption 3, there is
+However, this condition is less common and cannot even be satisfied in the case of a strongly convex $f$ when considering the Euclidean norm.
+The other point is that even if $f$ indeed satisfies Assumption \ref{enu:A2} with $\mu_{f}>0$, then by Assumption \ref{enu:A3}, there is

-which implies $\sup_{x,y\in\dom}\|x-y\|<\infty$ due to $\frac{p}{p-1}>2$.
+which implies $\sup_{x,y\in\dom}\left\Vert x-y\right\Vert <\infty$ due to $\frac{p}{p-1}>2$.
 Note that, with a compact domain, it is possible to obtain convergence bounds but in a non-unified way.
 However, this is contrary to the purpose of this paper.
 Due to these two points, we do not consider the case of $\mu_{f}>0$.
-We want to remark that $\mu_{h}>0$ will not lead to a result of a bounded domain.
-But it may also suffer from the first issue (e.g., when $h(x)=\frac{1}{2}\|x\|_{2}^{2}$).
-Therefore, the case of $\mu_{f}>0$ is also discarded. \begin{rem} We want to clarify that if $\mu_{f}>0$ or $\mu_{h}>0$ indeed holds (for example, taking $h(x)=\psi(x)$ implies $\mu_{h}=1$), one can still apply our analysis framework to obtain the last-iterate convergence rate of the CSMD algorithm.
-This potential work is left to the interested reader.
+We remark that $\mu_{h}>0$ will not lead to a result of a bounded domain.
+But it may also suffer from the first issue (e.g., when $h(x)=\frac{1}{2}\left\Vert x\right\Vert _{2}^{2}$).
+Therefore, the case of $\mu_{h}>0$ is also discarded. \begin{rem} We clarify that if $\mu_{f}>0$ or $\mu_{h}>0$ indeed holds (for example, taking $h(x)=\psi(x)$ implies $\mu_{h}=1$), one can still apply our analysis framework to obtain the last-iterate convergence rate of the CSMD algorithm.
+This potential work is left to the interested reader. \end{rem}